jmoyers/Sorts/README.md

 # Sorts
-* Test implementation of selection, insertion, shell sorts on c++ iterators
+* Test implementation of selection, insertion, shell, quick, and merge sorts on c++ iterators
 * Screwing around with R to produce a plot of input size and execution time

 # Performance